ejnar/CMExodus/README.md

 The `yarn run` command will list all of the scripts available to run for this project.

+### Generate Entity JDL

+If you want to use JHipster UML instead of the import-jdl sub-generator you need to install it by running npm install -g jhipster-uml.

+You can then use JDL files to generate entities:

+simply create a file with the extension ‘.jh’ or ‘.jdl’, declare your entities and relationships or create and download the file with JDL-Studio, in your JHipster application’s root folder, run jhipster import-jdl my_file.jdl or jhipster-uml my_file.jdl. and Voilà, you are done!

+If you work in a team, perhaps you would like to have multiple files instead of one.
+We added this option so that you don’t manually concatenate all the files into one, you just have to run jhipster import-jdl my_file1.jh my_file2.jh or jhipster-uml my_file1.jh my_file2.jh.

+    jhipster import-jdl my_file1.jh my_file2.jh

+If you do not want to regenerate your entities, while importing a JDL, you can use the --json-only flag to skip entity creation part and create only the json files in .jhipster folder.

+    jhipster import-jdl ./my-jdl-file.jdl --json-only

+By default import-jdl regenerates only entities which have changed, if you want all your entities to be regenerated then pass in the --force flag.
+Please note that this will overwrite all your local changes to the entity files

+    jhipster import-jdl ./my-jdl-file.jdl --force

 ### Service workers

 Service workers are commented by default, to enable them please uncomment the following code.